-P210 eep away from heat, hot surfaces, sparks, open flames and other ignition sources.
+Keep away from heat, hot surfaces, sparks, open flames and other ignition sources.
 No smoking.
-P271 Use only outdoors or in a well-ventilated area.
-P220 p away from clothing and other combustible materials.
-P261 Avoid breathing dust/fumes.
-P264 Wash all exposed external body areas thoroughly after handling.
-P270 Do not eat, drink or smoke when using this product.
-P273 Avoid release to the environment.
-P280 Wear protective gloves, protective clothing, eye protection and face protection.
-P270 P273 Do not eat, drink or smoke when using this product.
+Use only outdoors or in a well-ventilated area.
+Keep away from clothing and other combustible materials.
+Avoid breathing dust/fumes.
+Wash all exposed external body areas thoroughly after handling.
+Do not eat, drink or smoke when using this product.
 Avoid release to the environment.
+Wear protective gloves, protective clothing, eye protection and face protection.